Anjanidas/Anjani-Das/README.md

-# This repositories are mainly for the purpose of college assignments of web technology subject.
+# This repositories are mainly for the purpose of my college assignments of web technology subject.